Secure YOUR Retirement Plan

 CLEARLY DEFINE where you stand regarding retirement.

-PROVIDE UNDERSTANDING of the MELD philosophy on retirement planning, managing
+PROVIDE UNDERSTANDING of the MELD philosophy on retirement planning, managing your finances and investing.

 Your Financial Fingerprint™ considers an array of important decisions, such as: the impact various levels of spending will have on your plan, when to take your Social Security benefits, how to address long-term care needs, and estate planning.
 Your Financial Fingerprint™ provides an evaluation of the investment risk appropriate to meet your spending needs throughout retirement.
 As we implement your plan and manage your investments we update and review your Financial Fingerprint™ frequently.
 Through this ongoing process you’ll find that your Financial Fingerprint™ becomes a life-long, trusted resource.